dreidev/tasks/local-cart.md

 - The cart.js action methods should publish an event on the cart calss `"cart.changed"`
 - Implement a cart.test.js file that tests the cart.js

-For example if you are using react your code can (but should not) work like this
+For example if you are using react your code can (but should not have to) work like this

 ```js
 import React from "react"